ePages-de/epages-devportal/_posts/2021/2021-09-16-5-most-valuable-things-i-learned-in-my-10-plus-year-career.md

 Obviously, there are a lot of other topics, which are no less important in the daily work of a developer.
 Clean code, lots of hard skills, know how to use Git, Test Driven Development, Refactoring... the list is very long.
-I tried to pick those things, which I saw as very valuable to myself.
+I tried to pick the things I found very valuable for myself.

 I am curious about what I will learn in the next 10 years.
 Being a developer in a fast-changing world also means lifelong learning.